-The Slover Case
+The Slover Family

 In the Slover case, an entire family consisting of father, mother, and son, were convicted of murdering the son’s former wife, Karyn Slover.